CFA Level 1 Financial Ratios Sheet

 Valuation Ratios

 Valuation ratios measure the quantity of an asset or flow (i.e., earnings) associated with ownership of a specified claim (i.e., a share or ownership of the enterprise).
-The following tables show the most of the common valuation ratios.
+The following tables show most of the common valuation ratios.

-Leverage ratios
+Leverage Ratios

 Leverage ratios measure the extent to which a company uses liabilities rather than equity to finance its assets.

-Segment ratios
+Segment Ratios

 Segment ratios are important for segment reporting.
 Remember that a company doesn’t have to disclose information about all of its segments; they only need to be disclosed if that segment constitutes 10 percent or more of the combined operating segments’ revenue, assets, or profit.